-Each framework has its own unique architecture to build apps with their own pros and cons.
+Each framework has its own unique architecture to build apps with its own pros and cons.
 While native apps deliver superior user experience, cross-platform app development and hybrid apps designed are to save time and cost along with providing faster time-to-market.

-While hybrid apps come with their own advantages the adoption rate by the native app developers had been extremely low with the existing Hybrid development tools like React Native and Ionic.
+While hybrid apps come with their own advantages the adoption rate by native app developers had been extremely low with the existing Hybrid development tools like React Native and Ionic.

 That’s precisely why we decided to run an experiment with our native app developers when Flutter was launched by Google.
 The results were quite good and the learning curve was pretty less when compared to any other Hybrid app dev tools.
 This article is meant to give you a general understanding of flutter from our experience.